Download PDF: Propulsion_March2019.pdf

-SPINSAT, a 57 kg spacecraft, was deployed from ISS in 2014 and incorporated a set of solid motors (Figure 4‑8 and Figure 4‑10) which were part of the attitude control system and were developed by Digital Solid State Propulsion LLC (DSSP).
+SPINSAT, a 57 kg spacecraft, was deployed from ISS in 2014 and incorporated a set of solid motors (Figure 4‑8) which were part of the attitude control system and were developed by Digital Solid State Propulsion LLC (DSSP).
 The system was based on a set of Electrically-controlled Solid Propellant (ESP) thrusters that consist of two coaxial electrodes separated by a thin layer of electric solid propellant.
 This material is highly energetic but non-pyrotechnic and is only ignited if an electric current is applied.
 The thrust duration can be better controlled, and allows for better burn control, and the lack of moving parts make the system suitable for small spacecraft.

 Electric Propulsion Systems

 Electric propulsion has experienced significant improvement in terms of available systems and maturity of components.
 For many small spacecraft concepts, high specific impulses are necessary to comply with delta-V budgets.
 Depending on thruster technology, specific impulse for electric propulsion can range between 700-3000 s.
 However, thrust is low meaning long maneuver times.
 Some thrusters are more suitable for small correction maneuvers and attitude control applications due to low impulse bits while others are designed to achieve high accelerations for interplanetary spiral trajectories.
 A wide spectrum in propellants is offered with electric propulsion.
 Iodine is proposed for some technologies due to its very high density that allow high ΔV maneuvers for transfer trajectories.
-For smaller ΔV applications, solid state materials such as polytetrafluoroethylene (PTFE), also known as Teflon, are used in most Pulsed Plasma Thrusters (PPTs) while electrosprays use various forms of ionic liquid
+For smaller ΔV applications, solid state materials such as polytetrafluoroethylene (PTFE), such as Teflon, are used in most Pulsed Plasma Thrusters (PPTs) while electrosprays use various forms of ionic liquid.

 Resistojets are the simplest form of electric propulsion.
 Thrust is produced by electrically heating the propellant so that the resulting gas can be expanded and expelled at high velocity out of the nozzle.
 Table 4-5 lists the current state-of-the-art for Resistojet designs that are applicable to small spacecraft.